Home » CBSE » Class 12 » NCERT Solutions for Class 12 Business Studies Chapter 2 – Principles of Management

 Scientific management also stood for worker development.
 Taylor believed that workers should be aware of the ‘best method’.
 On the other hand, all organisations should select employee carefully in order to get maximum efficiency.
 When the duties are allotted, perfect match should be made between the requirements of the job and the capabilities of the worker.
 Training should be provided to improve the skills further.
 In this way, efficiency will go higher resulting in prosperity for both workers and company.

-Related: NCERT Solutions for Class 12 English Chapter 7 The Interview
+Related: NCERT Solutions for Class 11 English Snapshots Chapter 1 - The Summer of the Beautiful White Horse

 2. Explain the following principles of management given by Fayol with examples.